Cacomistle: Profile and Information

 Mating for cacomistles starts during spring.
 Female cacomistles are only receptive to male cacomistles for a single day.

-They separate immediately after mating and gestation approximately last for two months.
+They separate immediately after mating and gestation, lasting approximately two months.
 Female cacomistles go up in trees to build nests and give birth to a single toothless, blind, and deaf cub.

-The International Union for Conservation of Nature (IUCN) classifies both B. astutus and B. sumichrasti as LC “least concern.”
+The International Union for Conservation of Nature (IUCN) classifies both B. astutus and B. sumichrasti as LC’s “least concern.”

 It is still unknown what the trend and population size for both species are.
-Nonetheless, both species are thought to be more prevalent throughout the areas they cover.
+Nonetheless, both species are considered more prevalent throughout the areas they cover.

 Threats

-Fragmentation, Habitat loss and degradation due to deforestation is the most compelling threat to the survival of cacomistle.
+Fragmentation, Habitat loss, and degradation due to deforestation are the most compelling threats to the survival of cacomistle.
 In Honduras and Mexico, cacomistles are hunted for their fur and meat.

 Cacomistles and Ringtails are easily tamed.
 Miners and Settlers kept them as mousers and pets.
 Today, they are categorized as exotic pets and are legal to keep in some states in the U.S.